osrf/TSC-RMW-Reports/README.md

 The final component of this document is a user survey on ROS user’s feelings about their selected RMW implementation conducted between September 17th and October 16th 2020.
 The survey was posted to ROS Discourse and provided ROS 2 users with a chance to rate the performance of their RMW as well as give a narrative description of their experience.
 In conjunction with this evaluation data we also asked participants to provide basic demographic data and perform a self assessment of their skills.
 In total there 96 responses with 31 users reporting that they use Cyclone DDS RMW and 60 users reporting they use Fast RTPS RMW.
 All of the respondents were ROS 2 users with nearly three quarters of them presently working with ROS 2 Foxy.
 The users sampled come from a wide variety of backgrounds, industries and work on a variety of different projects.

 In the following section we summarize the data and where possible provide the descriptive statistics for both RMWs as well for the ROS community.
 Section 5.1.1 summarizes the questions given to participants that are referenced by the plots in 5.2.
-There is summary of the results in 5.3 with a selection of user narrative responses included in section 5.4
+There is a summary of the results in 5.3 with a selection of user narrative responses included in section 5.4.

 ## 6.1.1 Survey Question Summary